inwtx/NNTP-Monitor/README.md

  5. Change the email address 'your@emailaddr.net' in the CheckApasMsgs.sh script.
  6. Before setting up the cronjob below, execute the script manually because it will take a few minutes to initially get the articles.
 Only the last 20 articles will be downloaded to your serve at a given time.
 Do not interrupt the download: ./CheckApasMsgs.sh
+    (Wait a few minutes before performing #7)
  7. A cronjob in the /home user is used to execute this script:
  &nbsp;&nbsp;&nbsp;*/1 * * * * ./CheckApasMsgs.sh &> /dev/null